 Growing up, being relegated to the kids table at Thanksgiving was not necessarily a thing to celebrate.
-But then again, I didn't have a kids table like this complete with a gourd turkey centerpiece and turkey balloons!
+But then again, I didn’t have a kids table like this complete with a gourd turkey centerpiece and turkey balloons!

 Today I’ve partnered with Munchkin, the makers of innovative products for kids, to give you a few simple ideas that will wow your youngest guests.
 All of these can be pulled together Thanksgiving morning – you can even get the kids involved in the decorating!

-Turkeys are the star of this kids table with DIY turkey balloons at each seat and a few gourds turned silly turkeys as playful centerpieces.
+Turkeys are the star of this kids table with DIY turkey balloons at each seat.

-While kids don't need to eat off the fancy china, they don't have to eat off of paper plates either!
-These colorful plates and cups from Munchkin are a great non-breakable option and just happen to come in the perfect Thanksgiving palette (you can buy a 5-pack for only $5).
+While kids don’t need to eat off the fancy china, they don’t have to eat off of paper plates either!
+These colorful plates and cups from Munchkin are a great non-breakable option and just happen to come in the perfect Thanksgiving palette.

 A roll of kraft paper makes for a kid-friendly alternative to a tablecloth.
 Just give the kids some crayons and let them get creative while they wait for their food.
 You can even have it do double duty as a place card by writing each child’s name by their spot at the table.